 - 1. Using violence, force, noise, coercion, threat, intimidation, fear, passive resistance, or lewd, vulgar, indecent or offensive language, dress and/or behavior or other comparable conduct, constituting an interference with school purposes, or urging other students to engage in such conduct.
-The following enumeration is illustrative of the type of conduct prohibited: - (a) occupying any school building, school grounds, or part thereof with intent to deprive others of its use; - (b) blocking the entrance or exit of any school building or corridor or room therein with intent to deprive others of lawful access to or from, or use of, the building or corridor or room;

-- (c) setting fire to or damaging any school building or property; - (d) prevention of or attempting to prevent by physical act the convening or continued functioning of any school or educational function or any lawful meeting or assembly on school property; - (e) continuously and intentionally making noise or acting in any manner so as to interfere seriously with the ability of any teacher or any other school personnel to conduct the education function under this supervision. - 2.
+The following enumeration is illustrative of the type of conduct prohibited: - a. occupying any school building, school grounds, or part thereof with intent to deprive others of its use; - blocking the entrance or exit of any school building or corridor or room therein with intent to deprive others of lawful access to or from, or use of, the building or corridor or room; - c. setting fire to or damaging any school building or property; - d. prevention of or attempting to prevent by physical act the convening or continued functioning of any school or educational function or any lawful meeting or assembly on school property; and - e. continuously and intentionally making noise or acting in any manner so as to interfere seriously with the ability of any teacher or any other school personnel to conduct the various educational functions assigned to staff. - 2.
 Causing or attempting to cause damage to school property, stealing or attempting to steal school property. - 3.
 Causing or attempting to cause damage to private property, stealing or attempting to steal private property. - 4.
 Intentionally causing or attempting to cause physical injury or intentionally behaving in such a way as could reasonably cause physical injury to any person.
 Self-defense or reasonable action undertaken on the reasonable belief that it was necessary to protect some other person does not, however, constitute a violation of this provision. - 5.
 Threatening or intimidating any student for the purpose of, or with the intent of, obtaining money or anything of value from the student. - 6.
-Knowingly possessing, handling, or transmitting a light laser on school property. - 7.
-Knowingly possessing, handling, or transmitting a knife, gun, or any object that can reasonably be considered a weapon. - 8.
-It is a violation of the disciplinary code of the M.S.D. of Mt.
+Knowingly possessing, handling, or transmitting a laser on school property. - 7.
+Knowingly possessing, handling or transmitting a knife, gun, or any object that can reasonably be considered a weapon. - 8.
+It is a violation of the disciplinary code of the MSD of Mt.
 Vernon to: - (a) possess, provide to another person, or be under the influence of any substance which is or contains:

-alcohol marijuana a stimulant an intoxicant a narcotic a depressant a hallucinogen a steroid whether prescription or sold over the counter (without a prescription) or any substance represented by the provider to be any of the listed substances.
+alcohol an intoxicant a hallucinogen marijuana a narcotic steroids a stimulant a depressant whether prescription or sold over the counter (without a prescription) or any substance represented by the provider to be any of the listed substances: